Kuldeep Handoo

-In December 2020, he was nominated by Prime Minister of India as the Ambassador of Fit India Movement.
-He was born in Srinagar, India and is a Kashmiri Pandit.
+In December 2020, he was nominated by the Prime Minister of India as the Ambassador of Fit India Movement.
+He was born in Srinagar, India, and is a Kashmiri Pandit.

 Career

 Kuldeep Handoo represented Jammu and Kashmir (state) at various national sports events.
 He won gold medals at the National Wushu Championship from 1995 to 2005.
 He had won a gold medal at the National Wushu Championship, which was held in Mizoram in the year 1995.
 In 1998, Kuldeep Handoo received a job as a sub-inspector in Jammu and Kashmir Police through sports quota.
-In 2000, he also won a bronze medal in boxing for Jammu and Kashmir Police in All India Police Games.
-He won a gold medal in 2007 National Games.
+In 2000, he also won a bronze medal in boxing for the Jammu and Kashmir Police in the All India Police Games.
+He won a gold medal in the 2007 National Games.
 He won gold medals at the South Asian Wushu Championship in 2000 and 2003.
 In 2004, he won a bronze medal at the Asian Wushu Championships, held in Myanmar.

-In 2006, he turned a coach and was first appointed as the coach of the junior national Wushu team and later in the year 2010, he became national chief coach of Indian Wushu team.
-Under his guidance, India won on two gold medals in world championships and one in the world cup, 27 silver and 57 bronze medals at various Wushu competitions including Asian Games, World Wushu Championships and World Cup.
+In 2006, he became a coach and was first appointed as the coach of the junior national Wushu team, later in the year 2010, he became the national chief coach of the Indian Wushu team.
+Under his guidance, India won three gold medals in the World Championships and one in the World cup, 27 silver and 57 bronze medals at various Wushu competitions including the Asian Games, World Wushu Championships, and World Cup.

 Personal life

-Handoo is married to Bhavneet and has a son named, Bhavkul.
+Handoo is married to Bhavneet and has a son named, Bhavkul Born in 2012.